Stonewall Education Equality Index 2014

-The Stonewall Education Equality Index - now running for the third year - is a comprehensive annual benchmarking exercise for local authorities, which will showcase how well they are tackling homophobia and homophobic bullying in their schools and supporting lesbian, gay and bisexual young people in their local community.
+The Stonewall Education Equality Index - now running for the fourth year - is a comprehensive annual benchmarking exercise for local authorities, which will showcase how well they are tackling homophobia and homophobic bullying in their schools and supporting lesbian, gay and bisexual young people in their local community.

 It’s clear from research conducted by Cambridge University, published by Stonewall in the School Report 2012 that homophobic bullying remains endemic in Britain’s Schools.
 Over half of all pupils who are gay, lesbian or bisexual experience homophobic bullying.